tcfkaj/Candy-Cane/README.md

 #og.py is the script that cleans the original excel file (og.xlsx).

+#ogv2 is the script to work on classification

+#ogclean is the cleaned dataframe

 During the data preprocessing phase we:

 1) Performed exploratory data analysis.